getsentry/rfcs/text/0143-sdk-fail-safe-mode.md

 # Summary

-This RFC aims to find strategies to minimize the damage of a crashing SDK in production.
+This RFC aims to find strategies to minimize the damage of crashing SDKs in production.

 # Motivation

 Our customers use Sentry to ship confidently.
-We lose trust if our SDKs continuously crash our customers' apps.
-Our QA process should prevent fatal incidents, but you can never reduce that risk to 0.00%.
-If the Sentry SDKs crash in the wrong location, our customers must rely on users or other tools than Sentry to get informed.
+They lose trust in Sentry if our SDKs continuously crash their apps, which our QA process should prevent, but you can never reduce that risk to 0.00%.
 Such fatal incidents are hazardous, mainly for applications with a long release cycle, such as mobile apps, because customers can't deploy a hotfix within minutes or hours.
 A repeated Sentry SDK crash will again make it to our customers.
-The question is not if but when.
 When it does, we need to have strategies to minimize the damage.

 # Background